1. HOME

 Mt.
 Balagbag & Maranat Falls - RizalMt.
 Balagbag & Maranat Falls - Rizal

 The falls can be reached by climbing the huge boulders beside the pool.
-We didn’t know how high and far it was but just by looking at those boulders, we knew it will be a challenge reaching it.
+We didn’t know how high and far it was but just by looking at those boulders, we knew it would be a challenge to reach it.
 An obstacle course, wherein our physical strength will be tested.

 Mt.
 Balagbag & Maranat Falls - Rizal